cpempire/soupy/README.md

 - common interfaces for random fields, PDE models, probability/risk measures, and control/design/inversion constraints.

 Numerical optimization algorithms can be called from [SciPy](https://www.scipy.org/) if used for low-dimensional optimization in serial computation.
-For high-dimensional optimization with large-scale PDE model solved by parallel computation, we offer parallel optimization algorithms such as
+For high-dimensional optimization with large-scale PDE model solved by parallel computation, we offer distributed parallel optimization algorithms including
 - limited-memory BFGS with bound constraints,
 - line search or trust region inexact Newton-CG,